⚠️ We are currently updating our 2020/21 tax guidance across the website

 What paperwork should I receive relating to my pensions?

-After the end of the tax year, your pension payer should give you a form P60 or annual statement showing your total pension and tax deducted.
+For regular pensions, after the end of the tax year, your pension payer should give you a form P60 or annual statement showing your total pension and tax deducted.
 You should keep this form safe in case you need it to fill in a tax return or repayment claim or you get a tax calculation from HMRC showing you have paid too much tax or too little tax.
 You will not receive a similar statement from HMRC or Department for Work and Pensions (DWP) for the state pension, so you will need to keep your own records of the sums due and paid to you.

 Note that retirement annuities are different to purchased life annuities, the income element of which is taxed as savings income.